Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Experiments

 \subsection{Implementation details}

 \textbf{Baselines and test set.} We compare with 4 open-source baselines, including VAM~\citep{wang2021hybrid}, Co-Instruct~\citep{wu2024towards}, DepictQA-Wild~\citep{you2024descriptive}, and Q-Insight~\citep{li2025q}.
 VAM is a visual-aware creative ranking method and the others are comparative image quality assessment approaches.
-To ensure fairness, we use our CreativePair dataset to train these baselines with their default setting.
-To evaluate the model's performance in creative image selection, we conduct a comparison on the CreativePair test set.
+All baselines are trained on CreativePair with their default settings and evaluated on the CreativePair test set.

-\textbf{Evaluation metrics.} The \textit{\textbf{accuracy}} metric is typically utilized for \textit{creative image selection} tasks.
-In this task, there are only two possible ground truth values for the final answer: A and B. If the predicted value matches the true value, it is considered a correct prediction.
-In addition, following LLAVA\citep{liu2023visual}, we leverage Qwen2.5-32B-Instruct\citep{qwen2025qwen25technicalreport} to measure the quality of \textit{comparative reasoning}, which we denote as \textit{\textbf{Qwen-Score}}.
-Specifically, we present Qwen2.5-32B-Instruct with both the generated reasoning and the corresponding ground truth reasoning.
-Qwen2.5-32B-Instruct evaluates the helpfulness, relevance, accuracy, and level of detail in the generated reasoning compared to the ground truth, assigning an overall score on a scale from 0 to 10, where a higher score indicates better quality.
-This average score is then normalized to a scale of 0 to 100\%.